ilovecherries/minix/README.md

     -device e1000,netdev=mynet0
 ```

-assuming `./minix_x86.img` is your minix image.
 This sets up port your host port 7722 to be forwarded to the VM's port 22, so that
-you can SSH into the minix instance rather than using the limited functionality QEMU-based terminal.
+you can SSH into the minix instance (`ssh -p 7722 root@localhost`) rather than using the limited functionality QEMU-based terminal.

 Once you start the image and it boots, it gives you instructions - type `setup` to set up the package system and other things.